mrezaei92/TriHorn-Net/README.md

-# TriHorNet
+# TriHorn-Net
-This repository contains the PyTorch implementation of TriHornNet.
+This repository contains the PyTorch implementation of TriHorn-Net.
 It contains easy instruction to replicate the results reported in the paper.
 arXiv preprint can be found at: https://X.com

 ### Introduction